Google Voice Toll Free Number

 How to Get a Toll Free 800 Number for Google Voice, Cheap & Easy.

-There’s a lot of confusion and misinformation out there about how to get a toll-free 1-800 number for business use on Google Voice.
+There’s a lot of confusion and misinformation about how to get a toll-free 1-800 number for business use on Google Voice.
 At this time, Google Voice does not offer toll-free numbers.
-The only way to get a toll free number for your Google Voice account is via a third-party phone company like UniTel Voice.
+The only way to get a toll-free number for your Google Voice account is via a third-party phone company like Unitel Voice.

 You simply sign up for service in three steps: